 Domain: Range: Subproperty of: Quantification: E80 Part Removal E24 Physical Man-Made Thing E11 Modification.
 P31 has modified (was modified by): E24 Physical Man-Made Thing many to many, necessary (1,n:0,n) Scope note: This property identifies the E24 Physical Man-Made Thing that was diminished by E80 Part Removal.
-Examples: Although a Part removal activity normally concerns only one item of Physical Man-Made Thing, it is possible to imagine circumstances under which more than one item might be diminished by a single Part Removal activity. the coffin of Tut Ankh Amun (E22) was diminished by The opening of the coffin of Tut Ankh Amun (E80) P113 removed (was removed by) Domain: Range: Quantification: E80 Part Removal E18 Physical Thing many to many, necessary (1,n:0,n) Scope note: Examples: This property identifies the E18 Physical Thing that is removed during an E80 Part Removal activity.
+Examples: Although a Part removal activity normally concerns only one item of Physical Man-Made Thing, it is possible to imagine circumstances under which more than one item might be diminished by a single Part Removal activity. the coffin of Tut-Ankh-Amun (E22) was diminished by The opening of the coffin of Tut-Ankh-Amun (E80)

-the opening of the coffin of Tut Ankh Amun (E80) removed The mummy of Tut Ankh Amun (E20,E22)
+P113 removed (was removed by)

+Domain: Range: Subproperty of: Quantification: E80 Part Removal E18 Physical Thing E5 Event.
+P12 occurred in the presence of (was present at):E77 Persistent Item many to many, necessary (1,n:0,n) Scope note: This property identifies the E18 Physical Thing that is removed during an E80 Part Removal activity.
+Examples: - the opening of the coffin of Tut-Ankh-Amun (E80) removed The mummy of Tut-Ankh-Amun (E20,E22)